 |Fair Market Value||Taxed as Ordinary Income||Taxed as Capital Gains||Ordinary Income tax (33%)||Capital Gains Tax (15%)||Total Tax|

-In the “no NUA” scenario, the entire IRA is distributed and taxed at 33%.
-The tax liability in our example will be $165,000.
+In the “No NUA” scenario, the entire $500,000 is distributed and taxed at 33%.
+The tax due is $165,000.

-In this simple example, net unrealized appreciation saves over $80,000 in taxes!
+In this simple example, net unrealized appreciation saves over $80,000 in taxes.

-When This Make Sense
+When Net Unrealized Appreciation May Make Sense

 - Large Spread in Tax Brackets